-When you have a set of data that you think might have a normal distribution (i.e. a bell curve), a graphic representation of your data can help you decide whether or not your data is normal.
-Making a histogram of your data can help you decide whether or not a set of data is normal, but there is a more specialized type of plot you can create, called a normal probability plot.
-A normal probability plot graphs z-scores (normal scores) against your data set.
+When you have a set of data that you think might have a normal distribution (i.e., a bell curve), a graph of your data can help you decide whether or not your data is normal.
+Making a histogram of your data can help you decide whether or not a set of data is normal, but a normal probability plot is more specialized: it graphs z-scores (normal scores) against your data set.

 It can be easy to see with a histogram how data fits the norm, or skews from the norm.

 With a normal probability plot, it can be easier to see individual data items that don’t quite fit a normal distribution.
 In the image below, the upper right data item is clearly out of line with the rest of the data, meaning that it doesn’t fit with a normal distribution.

 Note: you may want to watch the Excel video below as it explains many of these steps in more detail: